What to do in Austin

 It’s the most wonderful time of the year!
 Along with several smaller Christmas light shows, the Zilker Park’s Trail of Lights has been a family tradition for more than 50 years!
 Don’t forget to spin under the big tree of lights.
 Get all your holiday shopping done while having a boot scootin’ good time at the Armadillo Christmas Bazaar.

-No matter what time of year you visit Austin, the East Austin Hotel is bound to be a wonderful home base for all your adventures!
+No matter what time of year you visit Austin, the East Austin Hotel is bound to be a wonderful home base for all your adventures, since it’s close to downtown Austin, where most of SXSW happens, the bustling East Side, Austin Convention Center, and a super short drive to UT Austin for Longhorn football games!